 Hiring a chartered surveyor will help to save you money in the long run, adding value to your home.
 The surveyor will be able to highlight any defects or damage including cracks in walls, leaking roofs, damp etc. Compare My Move can even help you save money on your chartered surveying costs.

 Adding value to your home doesn’t always have to cost a lot.
 If you follow our simple guide, you’ll be able to increase the value of your home, whether you’re selling your house or just thinking of the future.
-To start adding value to your home and save money at the same time, simply fill out our 30-second form and you’ll be connected with up to 5 professional chartered surveyors.
+To start adding value to your home and save money at the same time, you should compare surveyors so you get the best deal.
+We will connect you with up to 5 professional chartered surveyors.